Picture Taken from Sarawak Voice

 Solidarity with Ain Husniza

 We unequivocally stand in solidarity with Ain Husniza and her #MakeSchoolASaferPlace movement.
-Ain has shown courage and determination by speaking out against this misogynistic toxic culture of normalising rape jokes, sexual grooming, toxic masculinity and paedophilia.
+Ain has shown courage and determination by speaking out against this misogynistic toxic culture of normalizing rape jokes, sexual grooming, toxic masculinity, and pedophilia.

 Her brave actions can create a positive ripple effect and encourage more students and youths to speak out against sexual harassment and all forms of degrading and discriminatory treatment of girl students in schools and other educational institutions.